felixlopz/hubrise-test-task/content/apps/deliveroo/en/overview.md

 layout: documentation
 meta:
   title: Deliveroo Connection to HubRise - Overview
-  description: Deliveroo overview and why restaurants and convenience stores should connect it with HubRise.
+  description: Deliveroo overview and why restaurants and convenience stores should connect it to HubRise.
 With a connection orders are sent to your working tools - EPOS, KDS.
 path_override: /
 app_info:
   category: Online ordering and food delivery